 Who do we share your information with?

-We may share your information with any companies in our group and other branches of Red Brick for internal reporting purposes.
+We may share your information with any companies in our group for internal reporting purposes.

 We may share your information with other organisations: